The0nix/QuartzNet/README.md

 ### Inference
 To launch inference run the following command:
 ```
-./docker-inference.sh model_path device input_path
+./docker-inference.sh model_path device bpe_path input_path
 ```
 Where:
 * `model_path` is a path to .pth model file
 * `device` is the device to inference on: either 'cpu', 'cuda' or cuda device number
+* `bpe_path` is a path to yttm bpe model .model file
-* `file` is a path to input audio file to parse text from
+* `input_path` is a path to input audio file to parse text from

 Predicted output will be printed to stdout and saved into a file in `inferenced` folder

 ## Pretrained models
 My currently best model trained on librispeech and the respective config can be downloaded [here](https://drive.google.com/drive/folders/1sOEUeHY_KlZY6BNYfJtM6RyKFwNFwFSg?usp=sharing).

-It is not very good however because I only trained it to ~60 WER on librispeech
+It is not very good however because I only trained it to ~59 WER on librispeech